seekinginfiniteloop/PlainLicense/docs/licenses/copyleft/PlainGPLv2.md

+---
+draft: true
+---
-# PlainAGPL License
+# PlainGPL v2 License

-## THIS IS A PLACEHOLDER; THE LICENSE TEXT IS NOT FINAL

 Permission to Use:
 You can use, copy, modify, and distribute this software for free, even for commercial purposes, as long as you follow these rules: